Public library services for Canadians with print disabilities

 Adaptive reading technology ranges from handheld magnifiers to highly customizable software.
 One technology often incorporates others.
 For example - text to speech is often built in to DAISY readers, magnifiers and braille displays.

 What works with our books?
-Check our Compatible devices and formats page.
+Check our Compatible devices and formats page or read on to learn more about adaptive reading technology.

 DAISY readers